Existing Towns

 The main line is four-track, but its capacity is limited by a two-track section at Welwyn viaduct and Welwyn North station.
 There is a flyover south of Stevenage at the junction with the Hertford loop, and another north of Hitchin for trains to Cambridge.

-The European Rail Traffic Management System (a ‘system which will replace traditional railway signals with a computer display inside every train cab’, enabling trains to ‘run at an appropriate safe speed, allowing more trains onto the tracks’) is being tested on the Hertford Loop.
+The European Rail Traffic Management System (a ‘system which will replace traditional railway signals with a computer display inside every train cab’, enabling trains to ‘run at an appropriate safe speed, allowing more trains onto the tracks’) is being rolled out along the East Coast Main Line.

 Walking & Cycling